If we are alone, why? If we are not alone, where is everyone?

 There should be well over 11 billion planets in our galaxy with a potential to host life, yet all our searches have not found anybody out there.

-Yet all evidence so far, seems to suggest life emerging may be a rare event.
+Update: Yet we don’t have evidence all evidence so far, seems to suggest life emerging may be a rare event.
 This is an exploration of the possible explanations for these seemingly contradictory positions.

 - Or We Are Looking In The Wrong Places?